BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 - GeneratedDialogTimelines
 - Dialog Resources

 The first three files are most likely what you'll be editing!
 They contain the bulk of the information needed to play a scene.
-The GeneratedDialogTimelines file and the Dialog Assets files are what help the game reference the first three files, and are necessary when creating new scenes and sets of dialog, but aren't often needed when editing existing scenes.
+The GeneratedDialogTimelines file and the Dialog Assets Resource Bank files are what help the game reference the first three files, and are necessary when creating new scenes and sets of dialog.
+They're also what you'll be editing if you want to make non-override dialog mods, which is recommended for compatibility reasons.

-> A note on deprecated files:{.is-warning}
+> A note Dialogs .lsj and Scene .lsx files:{.is-warning}

-You'll likely find Dialog.lsj files with that same file name when extracting the files, as well as an extra Dialog Scene file with the .lsx file extension.
-These files are both deprecated!
-(The Dialog Scene files with the .lsf file extension are what you'll need to edit, NOT the .lsx files.
+You'll likely find Dialogs .lsj files with that same file name when extracting the files, as well as an extra Dialog Scene file with the .lsx file extension.
+(The Dialog Scene files with the .lsf file extension are what you'll want to edit, NOT the .lsx files.
 Yes, confusing, I know.)

-These files genuinely do nothing—even entirely new scenes, with neither of these files existing for them in the vanilla game will play just fine without them!
-You don't need to edit them or include them in your mods at all, and I do not recommend you do so.

-Thank you very much to <a href="https://next.nexusmods.com/profile/Joell560/about-me">Joell560</a> on Nexusmods for letting me know the files were deprecated!
+These files are files used by Larian's engine to generate the DialogsBinary and Dialog Scene .lsf files, and the Dialogs .lsj files can be edited and included in your mod without an accompanying DialogsBinary .lsf file, and create a working scene

 You'll also need extra files to add new voice lines, which I've documented in the "Adding New Voice Lines" page above.